NewteqDeveloper/darken-the-web/slack-desktop/README.md

 In this location you will find the `ssb-interop.js` file.

-Copy the lines from the `ssb-interop-modifications.js` file and past them at the bottom of the original slack one.
+Copy the lines from the `ssb-interop-modifications.js` file and paste them at the bottom of the original slack one.

 Completely restart Slack and you should see a dark themed slack now :)